Wug-snake graphs and Markov numbers of matrix semigroups: Markov minima and Markov spectrum

-Algebraic and geometric Markov numbers do not necessarily coincide.
-They coincide only for the case of Markov reduced matrices (by definition).
+The algebraic and geometric Markov numbers do not necessarily coincide.
+For Markov reduced $2\times2$ matrices, they agree by definition.

-\begin{remark} After a proper normalisation (division by some power of discriminants for the form) geometric Markov numbers coincides with classical multidimensional Markov numbers studies by H.~Davennport~\cite{Davenport1941,Davenport1943, Davenport1947} and in numerous follow up papers. \end{remark}
+\begin{remark} After a suitable normalization, namely division by an appropriate power of the discriminant, the geometric Markov number recovers the classical multidimensional Markov minima studied by H.~Davenport \cite{Davenport1941,Davenport1943,Davenport1947} and in subsequent work. \end{remark}

-\begin{remark} Note that the algebraic Markov number is directly written as an algebraic expression of the elements of the matrix $M$.
-In particular when $n=2$, the value $f(0,1)$ coincides with the upper right element of $M$. \end{remark}
+\begin{remark} The definitions above make sense for arbitrary matrices.
+In particular, the Markov-Davenport form need not be indefinite. \end{remark}

-\begin{proposition} Geometric Markov numbers do not depend on the basis choice, while algebraic numbers do.
+\begin{remark} The algebraic Markov number is an explicit algebraic expression in the entries of $M$.
+In the case $n=2$, if